P-Bhanu-Sohan/TradeBooks/README.md

 ## Conclusion
 This HFT simulation provides a realistic environment for testing algorithmic trading strategies using Kafka.
 By combining market microstructure analysis with real-time data processing, the system captures essential elements of professional trading systems while remaining accessible for research and development.

-For questions or contributions, please contact [Your Name] or open an issue in the repository.